 In more restrictive approximations, the Gaussian wavepacket has a constant width matrix $A_{t}=A_{0}$.
 Clearly, all such \textquotedblleft frozen Gaussian\textquotedblright\ approximations\cite{Heller:1981} require that $\dot{A}_{t}=0$ and Eq.~(\ref{eq:A_dot}) implies that the coefficient $V_{2}$ in the effective quadratic potential (\ref{eq:V_eff}) must satisfy

 One can choose freely only the coefficients $V_{0}$ and $V_{1}$ but not $V_{2}$.
-The frozen Gaussian approximation is typically used in combination with multi-trajectory methods, which can describe wavepacket spreading and distortion without requiring a flexible width; this was, indeed, Heller's original motivation in proposing the frozen Gaussian approximation as a method to describe the nonlinear spreading of a wavepacket.\cite{Heller:1981} Other methods employing frozen Gaussians are the semiclassical Herman--Kluk propagator\cite{Herman_Kluk:1984,Miller:2001,Lasser_Lubich:2020,Werther_Grossmann:2021} and its extensions,\cite{Kaledin_Miller:2003,Ceotto_Conte:2017,Church_Ananth:2017} which associate to each trajectory a weight factor depending on the stability matrix, imaginary time frozen Gaussian dynamics,\cite{Cartarius_Pollak:2011} which treats the quantum Boltzmann operator instead of the time evolution operator, as well as Gaussian basis methods,\cite{Martinez_Levine:1997,Child_Shalashilin:2003,Burghardt_Giri:2008,Sulc_Vanicek:2013,Gu_Garashchuk:2016} which allow coupling between the trajectories.
-Here, however, we focus only on single-trajectory methods employing a Gaussian with a fixed width.
-These methods form a family of generalized \emph{frozen Gaussian wavepacket dynamics} (FGWD), which has an interesting relation to the single Hessian approximation (\ref{eq:V_SHA}) discussed in Sec.~\ref{sec:SHA}.
-The FGWD is, on one hand, a special case of the single Hessian TGWD because one can think of $V_{2}$ from Eq.~(\ref{eq:V2_all_FGA}) as a reference Hessian of a harmonic potential whose ground state is the initial state $\psi(x,0$) and, on the other hand, a generalization because one is still free to choose coefficients $V_{0}$ and $V_{1}$.
+The frozen Gaussian approximation is typically used in multi-trajectory methods, which can describe wavepacket spreading and distortion without requiring a flexible width; the description of the nonlinear spreading of a wavepacket was, indeed, Heller's motivation in proposing the frozen Gaussian approximation.\cite{Heller:1981} Other methods employing frozen Gaussians are the semiclassical Herman--Kluk propagator\cite{Herman_Kluk:1984,Miller:2001,Lasser_Lubich:2020,Werther_Grossmann:2021} and its extensions,\cite{Kaledin_Miller:2003,Ceotto_Conte:2017,Church_Ananth:2017} which associate to each trajectory a weight factor depending on the stability matrix, imaginary time frozen Gaussian dynamics,\cite{Cartarius_Pollak:2011} which treats the quantum Boltzmann operator instead of the time evolution operator, as well as Gaussian basis methods,\cite{Martinez_Levine:1997,Child_Shalashilin:2003,Burghardt_Giri:2008,Sulc_Vanicek:2013,Gu_Garashchuk:2016} which allow coupling between the trajectories.

+Here, we focus only on \emph{single-trajectory} methods employing a Gaussian with a fixed width.
+These methods form a family of \emph{frozen Gaussian wavepacket dynamics} (FGWD), which has an interesting relation to the single-Hessian approximation (\ref{eq:V_SHA}) of Sec.~\ref{sec:SHA}.
+The FGWD is, on one hand, a special case of the single-Hessian TGWD because one can think of $V_{2}$ from Eq.~(\ref{eq:V2_all_FGA}) as a reference Hessian of a harmonic potential whose ground state is the initial state and, on the other hand, a generalization because one is still free to choose $V_{0}$ and $V_{1}$.

 Let

 denote the real and imaginary parts of the constant width matrix.
 It follows from Eq.~(\ref{eq:V2_all_FGA}) that